Nicolelam8891/overlook-mod-2-solo-project/README.md

 - Once the modules have finished compiling, enter `http://localhost:8080/` into your browser to see the live web page.
 - Use a username between `customer01` and `customer50` along with the password `overlook2021` to log in.

+- You may log in with a username between `customer01` through `customer50` and the password `overlook2021`

 ## Preview of App:
 ![Overlook](https://github.com/Nicolelam8891/overlook_project/assets/132624450/96dd418d-262c-44af-93d4-59ad0d608381)

 ## Context:
-I am currently in Mod 2, week 5.
+-I am currently in Mod 2, week 5.

-I am currently a student at Turing School of Software & Design.
+-I am currently a student at Turing School of Software & Design.
-I am currently focusing on front-end.
+-I am currently focusing on front-end.
-Turing is a 7-month program, offering a total of 4 modules, each module spanning 6 weeks long.
+-Turing is a 7-month program, offering a total of 4 modules, each module spanning 6 weeks long.
-This project was completed during the fifth week of the second module as our final solo project.
+-This project was completed during the fifth week of the second module as our final solo project.

 ## Learning Goals:

-Write clean, DRY JavaScript
+-Write clean, DRY JavaScript
-Write semantic HTML, and efficient CSS to form a usable user interface User is able to use the entire app with only a keypad Implemented accessibility
+-Write semantic HTML, and efficient CSS to form a usable user interface -User is able to use the entire app with only a keypad -Implemented accessibility
-Build out functionality using functions that follow SRP Use array prototype methods to perform data manipulation Implement a robust testing suite using TDD
+-Build out functionality using functions that follow SRP -Use array prototype methods to perform data manipulation -Implement a robust testing suite using TDD
-Create a clear and accessible user interface
+-Create a clear and accessible user interface
-Make network requests to retrieve data
+-Make network requests to retrieve data
-Document changes with atomic commits and created different branches
+-Document changes with atomic commits and created different branches

 Tech used: Github, Terminal, VS Code, Dev Tools, Javascript, Figma, CSS, and HTML.
 Resources used: MDN Documents, Google, Stack Overflow.